Cascading/CoPA/README.md

     gradle clean jar

 Before running this sample app, be sure to set your `HADOOP_HOME` environment variable.
-Then clear the `output` directory, then to run on a desktop/laptop with Apache Hadoop in standalone mode:
+Then clear the `output` directory.
+To run on a desktop/laptop with Apache Hadoop in standalone mode:

     rm -rf output
-    hadoop jar ./build/libs/copa.jar data/copa.csv data/meta_tree.tsv data/meta_road.tsv output/trap output/tsv output/tree output/road output/park output/shade
+    hadoop jar ./build/libs/copa.jar data/copa.csv data/meta_tree.tsv data/meta_road.tsv data/gps.csv output/trap output/tsv output/tree output/road output/park output/shade output/reco

-To view the results, for example the cleaned-up trees data:
+To view the results, for example the output recommendations in `reco`:

     ls output
-    more output/shade/part-00000
+    more output/reco/part-00000

-An example of log captured from a successful build+run is at https://gist.github.com/3660888
+An example of log captured from a successful build+run is at [https://gist.github.com/3660888](https://gist.github.com/3660888)

 About Cascading
 ===============